Create Your Ebook Online in 2025: How to Design, Make & Sell Professional Ebooks with Canva

 Real-world example: Freelance developer Morten Rand-Hendriksen created a WordPress development course on LinkedIn Learning that has been viewed by over 200,000 students, establishing him as an authority and allowing him to charge premium rates for his consulting services.

-Pricing Strategies for Digital Products: How to Price an Online Course as a Freelancer
+How to Price an Online Course for Maximum Profitability

 Value-Based Pricing Framework